DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 Do not promote an RC artifact by renaming it.
 After the candidate passes:

-1. Set both versions to `1.1.0`.
+1. Build all eight runtime Wheels as version `1.1.0`, regenerate `CHECKSUMS.txt`, and publish them through the production workflow.
-2. Rebuild all eight Wheels and regenerate `CHECKSUMS.txt`.
+2. Set `plugin_version` and `runtime_version` to `1.1.0`.
 3. Repeat the GitHub Release, checksum, clean-install, and inference checks.
-4. Publish through the production workflow.
-Its publish action must not set TestPyPI's `repository-url`.
+4. The production publish action must not set TestPyPI's `repository-url`.
 5. Manually merge the verified release commit to `master`, create the immutable `1.1.0` tag on that commit, and publish the non-prerelease GitHub Release.